ZcashFoundation/zecwallet/README.md

 Alternatively run zcashd inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 For all installations zcashd needs to run with RPC enabled (`server=1`, which is the default) and with a RPC username/password set.
-Add the following entries into `~/.zcash/zcash.conf` for Linux or` C:\Users\your-username\AppData\Roaming\Zcash\zcash.conf` on Windows replacing the default values with a strong password. zec-qt-wallet should detect these settings but if that fails you may edit the connection settings manually via the `File->Settings` menu.
+Add the following entries into `~/.zcash/zcash.conf` for Linux or` C:\Users\your-username\AppData\Roaming\Zcash\zcash.conf` on Windows replacing the default values with a strong password. zec-qt-wallet should detect these settings but if that fails you may edit the connection settings manually via the `Edit->Settings` menu.

 ```
 rpcuser=username